Find Products & Manufacturers

 Type 5 - Sulfate resistant portland cement.
 Used where the water or soil is high in alkali.

 Types IA, IIA and IIIA are cements used to make air-entrained concrete.
 They have the same properties as types I, II, and III, except that they have small quantities of air-entrained materials combined with them.
+Types IL, IS, IP and It are blended hydraulic cements that offer a variety of special performance properties.

 These are very short descriptions of the basic types of cement.
 There are other types for various purposes such as architectural concrete and masonry cements, just to name two examples.